JJMGSOFTWORKS/GameSaveSourceControl/README.md

 - Make app more identifiable with an icon and name in open windows

+- Add assistance to players when new saves are available i.e make it clear the mapping is correct

 - Update the README to be more useful for anyone looking at the repo